ayon-affle/vizury-ios-sdk/README.md

     ```pod 'VizuryRichNotification'```

-3. Install VizuryEventLogger and VizuryRichNotification SDK by executing the following in the Xcode project directory.
+3. Install 'VizuryEventLogger' and 'VizuryRichNotification' SDK by executing the following in the Xcode project directory.

     ```pod install```